 Grows in MULCH and LEAF LITTER.

-Spore print: None, as the spores are in the brown slimy spore mass, the gleba.
+Spore print: None, as the spores are in the brown slimy spore bearing mass called the gleba.

 Smell: Usually described as foetid, like rotting meat.

 Habit: Can occur as a single fruit-body or in clusters after rain.